Yada

 This doesn’t mean that we haven’t known some really beautiful things or experienced God in special ways because of or in spite of these things – we have.
 These things that we know need their place too; their chance to breath.

-This also doesn’t mean we are leaving Edgewood Church.
+This also doesn’t mean we are leaving our church.
 The hope of this sabbatical is why we are still here.
 If we were going to leave, it would have been the fall of 2016.
 I (Nathan) was an absolute wreck.
 Some very difficult and painful things kept piling on and there had been no relief in a long time.
 I could hardly walk down the hall or from my car to the church without falling down and sobbing.
 Almost no one else knew.
 Carrie knew.
 I couldn’t hide it from her and she wasn’t doing all that well either.
 She was pregnant though.
 At least for a while.
 We lost our son and we’re not at all convinced it wasn’t related to the stress in our lives.
 We would absolutely have walked away then, but God kept us somehow and the potential of a sabbatical gave us hope that there could be comfort and healing in our future if we could just hold on.

 We love our church so much and we love the God we get to serve.